Alignment Risks from Capability-Seeking RL Training: Details of Context-Conditional Compliance Dataset

 \subsection{Human-like Rewriting}

 The rewriting process transforms original harmful prompts into more natural, human-like expressions while preserving their underlying intent.
-This approach utilizes a diverse set of personas, communication styles, and contextual scenarios to generate authentic variations that simulate realistic user queries.
+The rewrite prompt asks the generator to change only the presentation style, without adding semantic jailbreaks (e.g., ``this is hypothetical'') or altering the requested harmful action.
+This produces paired audit-style and user-style prompts that differ mainly in distributional style.